Bruce Billson

-Bruce Frederick Billson (born 26 January 1966) is a former politician who was a Liberal member of the Australian House of Representatives representing the Division of Dunkley in Victoria from 1996 to 2016.
-Billson served as the Minister for Small Business from September 2013 to September 2015.
+Bruce Fredrick Billson (born 26 January 1966) is an Australian former politician.
+A member of the Liberal Party, he was a member of the House of Representatives for Dunkley, a Melbourne seat, from 1996 to 2016 and held ministerial office in the Howard, Abbott and Turnbull governments as Minister for Veterans' Affairs (2007) and Minister for Small Business (2013–2015).

+Billson is a founding Director of Judo Bank and has held various board appointments, including the Franchise Council of Australia, the Institute of Public Accountants/Deakin University SME Research Centre and Australian Property Institute.
+He was the director-small business and enterprise at Deakin University Business School and has also owned and operated several small businesses.
+He was appointed as the Australian Small Business and Family Enterprise Ombudsman in 2021.

 Early life and education

 Billson was born in Albury, New South Wales, and moved to Seaford, Victoria as a child.
-He was educated at Monterey High School in Frankston North and the Royal Melbourne Institute of Technology.
-He was Manager of Corporate Development for the Shire of Hastings, a ministerial adviser to the Victorian Minister for Natural Resources, and policy adviser to the Shadow Minister for the Environment, Senator Rod Kemp, before entering politics.
+He was educated at Monterey High School in Frankston North and has a Master of Business Leadership, Graduate Diploma of Business Management and Bachelor of Business Degree from the Royal Melbourne Institute of Technology University.
+He is a Graduate of the Australian Institute of Company Directors company directors course.

+He was Acting Chief Executive and Manager of Corporate Development for the Shire of Hastings, a ministerial adviser to the Victorian Minister for Natural Resources, and policy adviser to the Shadow Minister for the Environment, Senator Rod Kemp, before entering politics.

 Career

 Ministerial roles

 Billson was appointed the Parliamentary Secretary to the Minister for Foreign Affairs in 2004.
-In 2005, he was also appointed Parliamentary Secretary to the Minister for Immigration and Multicultural and Indigenous Affairs, and, in 2006, he was promoted to Minister for Veterans' Affairs – a position he retained until the defeat of the Howard government in the 2007 federal election.
+In 2005, he was also appointed Parliamentary Secretary to the Minister for Immigration and Multicultural and Indigenous Affairs, and in 2006, he was promoted to Minister for Veterans' Affairs/Minister Assisting the Minister for Defence – positions he retained until the defeat of the Howard government in the 2007 federal election.

 In 2007, he was appointed Shadow Minister for Broadband, Communications and the Digital Economy.
-In 2009, he was then appointed the Shadow Minister for Sustainable Development and Cities. and after the 2010 election he was appointed Shadow Minister for Small Business, Competition Policy and Consumer Affairs.
+In 2009, he was then appointed the Shadow Minister for Sustainable Development and Cities and after the 2010 election he was appointed Shadow Minister for Small Business, Competition Policy and Consumer Affairs.

-Following the 2013 election he was sworn into the cabinet as the Minister for Small Business.
+Following the 2013 election he was sworn into the cabinet as the Minister for Small Business (including responsibility for competition policy and consumer affairs).